International Judo Federation

 The International Judo Federation (IJF) is the international governing body for judo, founded in July 1951.
-The IJF was originally composed of judo federations from Europe and Argentina.
-Countries from four continents were affiliated over the next ten years.
 Today the IJF has 200 National Federations on all continents.
 There are over 20 million people around the globe who practice judo, according to the IJF.

 History

+On July 11, 1951 in London, the representatives of the European Judo Union (Great Britain, France, Italy, Belgium, The Netherlands, Germany, Austria and Switzerland) received the candidacy of Argentina and the International Judo Federation was created.
+The Italian Aldo Torti became the first President of the IJF.
+Countries from four continents were affiliated over the next ten years.

 Since 2009, IJF has organized yearly World Championships and the World Judo Tour consisting of five Grand Prix, four Grand Slams, a master tournament, and a Continental open tournament.

+In March 2009 it replaced the Pan American Judo Union with the Pan American Judo Confederation.

+In September 2021, Algerian judoka Fethi Nourine and his coach Amar Benikhlef were suspended for 10 years by the IJF after Nourine refused to fight an Israeli athlete during the 2020 Summer Olympics.
+Nourine said his political support for the Palestinians in the Israeli–Palestinian conflict made it impossible for him to compete against Israeli athletes.

 The IJF initially named Russian President Vladimir Putin its honorary president and IJF Ambassador in 2008.
-That status of Putin's was suspended in 2022, in reaction to the Russian invasion of Ukraine.
+However, that status was suspended and then stripped in 2022, in reaction to the Russian invasion of Ukraine.

-The IJF also cancelled all competitions in Russia, but allowed their athletes to compete as neutral athletes.
+The IJF also cancelled all competitions in Russia, but allowed their athletes to compete as neutrals in individual and team competitions.